jhelgert/pyTranslines/README.md

 minimize the sum of quadratic deviation between the given demand and the delivered load to the consumers during a time interval `[0, T]`.

-The packages uses a *first descritize, then optimize* ansatz to transform the infinite dimensional optimization problem on function spaces into a finite dimensional optimization problem.
-More precisely, the packages solves a mixed-integer quadratically constrained quadratic program (MIQCQP) by Gurobi.
+The packages uses a *first discretize, then optimize* ansatz to transform the infinite dimensional optimization problem on function spaces into a finite dimensional optimization problem.
+More precisely, the package solves a mixed-integer quadratically constrained quadratic program (MIQCQP) by Gurobi.
 Additionally, it contains a specialized heuristic coupled with Gurobi and based on the CIAP decomposition to quickly generate feasible solutions.
-Especially for large problems the latter gives a significantly speed up.
+In particular for large problems the latter gives a significantly speed up.

 ## Install